martinklamrowski/ElevatorSimulator/L1G4_i1/README.txt

 _______
 TESTING:

 	- JUnit testing included for each subsystem
+	- to run all tests run AllTests.java in Eclipse
 _______________
 ELEVATOR TIMING:
 (data taken from Herzberg)